masagrator/ReverseNX/README.md

 # ReverseNX
-SaltyNX plugin that replace games checks if you are using docked or handheld mode.
+SaltyNX plugin that replaces games checks if you are using docked or handheld mode.
 They are mostly used to determine graphics settings and unlocking some options that are available only in docked/handheld mode.
 For now in experimental phase, because SaltyNX has many bugs that need to be patched.

-Tests were done on FW 7.0.1-8.1.0, Atmosphere 0.9.1-0.9.2
+Tests were done on FW 7.0.1-8.1.0, Atmosphere 0.9.1-0.9.4

 It should work with ReinX too.

 SX OS is not supported.

+Clean Kosmos crashes SaltyNX because of too much sysmodules.
+You need to delete some (f.e. emuiibo, because it crashes SaltyNX on it's own).
+For less issues it's recommended to use Kosmos v14 at least.

 -----------